MovingBlocks/Terasology/README.markdown

 ## Playing

-Terasology not required Java, if use Launcher.
 Make sure that your graphics card driver is up to date.

-For easy setup (recommended) you can use our launcher - [download it here.](https://github.com/MovingBlocks/TerasologyLauncher/releases)
+For easy game setup (recommended) you can use our launcher - [download it here.](https://github.com/MovingBlocks/TerasologyLauncher/releases)

+For more information about playing, like hot keys or server hosting, see the [dedicated page](docs/Playing.md) or check out the [modules.](docs/Modules.md)

+#### Alternate Install Method

+If you know you already have a Java Runtime Environment installed, you may use a direct download release as an alternative to using the [launcher](https://github.com/MovingBlocks/TerasologyLauncher/releases).
+Java versions 8 and 11 are supported.

 Direct download stable builds are uploaded to [our release section here on GitHub](https://github.com/MovingBlocks/Terasology/releases) while the cutting-edge develop version can be downloaded direct [here from our Jenkins](http://jenkins.terasology.org/job/DistroOmega/lastSuccessfulBuild/artifact/distros/omega/build/distributions/TerasologyOmega.zip)

-For more information about playing, like hot keys or server hosting, see the [dedicated page](docs/Playing.md) or check out the [modules.](docs/Modules.md)

 ## Developing